mauuruizd/Personal-Portfolio-website/README.md

 - **Responsive:** mobile hamburger menu, fluid grid layouts, `clamp()` typography
 ## Quick start
 ```
+# 1. Unzip the file
+Right-click mau-portfolio-final.zip → Extract All (Windows) or double-click (Mac).
+Put the folder somewhere easy like your Desktop.
-# 1. Install dependencies
+# 2. Install dependencies
-open VS code and open a terminal, then npm install
+open the folder in VS code and open a terminal, then npm install
-# 2. Start the dev server
+# 3. Start the dev server
 npm run dev
 ```
 It's going to apper a link, copy and open it [http://localhost:5173](http://localhost:5173) in your browser.